thandoncube1/ziglang-common/memory/README.md

 This memory space only exists to store literals, constants, boolean and primitive values at compile time.
 Its not really important for you as a programmer since you can't control it or access it and does not affect your program logic.
 It simply exists in your program.

+## Stack

+If a local object in your function is stored in the stack, you should never return a pointer to this local object from from the function.
+Because this pointer will always become undefined after the function returns, since the stack space of the function is destroyed/Freed at the end of its scope.
+"What if you really need to use this local object in some way after the function returns?"

+The same way you would do if this were a C or C++ program.
+By returning an address to an object stored in the heap.
+The heap memory has a much more flexible lifecycle, and allows you to get a valid pointer to a local object of a function that already returned from its scope.